nebari-dev/nebari-docs/docs/docs/how-tos/access-logs-loki.md

 To see **logs from a specific app**, use the `pod` label and begin typing either the name of the user running the app or the app name to find the correct pod.
 App pods are named with the convention `jupyter-[username]--[app_name]-[pod_id]`.

+## Programmatic Access to Logs

+Grafana logs can be accessed programmatically from within a Jupyter Notebook running in Nebari:

+- Create a Grafana Service Account and API token by following Grafana docs: https://grafana.com/docs/grafana/latest/administration/service-accounts/
+-

 ## Additional Information

 - [Understand Log Query Structure](https://grafana.com/docs/loki/latest/query/log_queries/)